hetznercloud/terraform-provider-hcloud/website/docs/r/load_balancer.html.md

 - `location` - (string) Name of the location the Load Balancer is in.
 - `ipv4` - (string) IPv4 Address of the Load Balancer.
 - `ipv6` - (string) IPv6 Address of the Load Balancer.
-- `algorithm` - (Optional) Configuration of the algorithm the Load Balancer use.
+- `algorithm` - (Optional) Configuration of the algorithm the Load Balancer uses.
-- `service` - (list) List of services a Load Balancer provides.
+- `service` - (list) List of services the Load Balancer provides.
 - `labels` - (map) User-defined labels (key-value pairs).
 - `delete_protection` - (boolean) Whether delete protection is enabled.